MrVauxs/dnd5e-animations/README.md

 [![Forge Installs](https://img.shields.io/badge/dynamic/json?label=Forge%20Installs&query=package.installs&suffix=%25&url=https%3A%2F%2Fforge-vtt.com%2Fapi%2Fbazaar%2Fpackage%2Fdnd5e-animations&colorB=4aa94a)](https://forge-vtt.com/bazaar#package=dnd5e-animations)
 [![Foundry Hub Endorsements](https://img.shields.io/endpoint?logoColor=white&url=https%3A%2F%2Fwww.foundryvtt-hub.com%2Fwp-json%2Fhubapi%2Fv1%2Fpackage%2Fdnd5e-animations%2Fshield%2Fendorsements)](https://www.foundryvtt-hub.com/package/dnd5e-animations/)

-Welcome to the D&D5e Animations!
-A fully automated preset of animations for the 5e system in FoundryVTT.
+Welcome to the D&D5e Animations, a fully automated preset of animations for D&D 5th Edition system in FoundryVTT.

 ## Overview

-This module uses the Patreon version of JB2A for most of the animations, but if you are using the free version of JB2A, animations should fall back to their free variants.
-As such, this module should be mostly compatible with the free version, but unintended variants of the effects may play.

-The mechanics of the module are kept as simple as possible.
-Anything that added an additional level of complexity to managing the game, such as dismissing sequencer effects or macros, were avoided (though you might still need to do that sometimes with auras.)
-There are lasting effects that are embedded into templates since the placement and dismissal of templates are a normal part of playing in Foundry, but the rest was kept simple.
+This module automatically configures Automated Animations with over 1,000 animation setups tailored for modern D&D 5th Edition.
+It plays graphics and sounds whenever you activate abilities, spells, or items from official D&D sources, like the Player’s Handbook, Dungeon Master’s Guide, Monster Manual, and more.
+It uses the Patreon versions of JB2A and PSFX for its visuals and audio, though the free versions are supported to a limited extent.
+So if you just want to try out D&D5e Animations before supporting the creators on Patreon, feel free, and upgrade later if you like what you see and hear!

 ## Features

-This autorec includes:
+This module includes animation configurations for:

 - Most mundane weapons (including renaissance, modern, and futuristic weapons)
 - Many of the most popular abilities and class features